ZerBea/hcxdumptool/README.md

 * It does not perform Evil Twin attacks.

-* It does not provide a beatiful status display
+* It does not provide a beautiful status display.

 * It is not a honey pot.